New Zealand Hot Rod Association

-The New Zealand Hot Rod Association (Inc) or NZHRA is an umbrella organisation of hot rod club's in New Zealand.
+The New Zealand Hot Rod Association (Inc) or NZHRA is an umbrella organisation of hot rod clubs in New Zealand.
 The club describes its mission as:

 Origins

 The NZHRA was founded in 1961 with the Mayor of Auckland City, Dove-Myer Robinson, as patron.

 Shows

 The NZRHA organises annual hot rod shows in association with member clubs.
 The Street Rod Nationals have been held annually since 1997.
 Another of the regular events since 1994 is the Kumeu hot rod and classic car festival.

 Drag racing

 The NZHRA began organising drag racing events in the mid-1960's.
 The first drag race occurred in 1966 at the Kopuku open cast coal mine.
 From 1993 drag racing fell under the auspices of the New Zealand Drag Racing Association.

 Speedshow

 NZRHA clubs, Glen Eden's Harbour City Rod Club and Howick's Southside Streeters, organised a display of early hot rods at the 2012 CRC Speed Show.
 One of the significant cars on display was a 1919 Dodge bucket named Vandal.
 This rod had been built in the mid-1960's by Tauranga hot rod builder John (JR) Reid.
 Reid had gone on to found Rods By Reid, an internationally recognised award winning rod and customisation company based in Tauranga.
 The cars on display had been participating in the NZRHA's 50th Anniversary national hot rod show.